 Will there be a Stranger Things 4?

-Netflix hasn't officially announced Stranger Things 4, but you can pretty much bank on it happening.
+Netflix just confirmed that The Duffer Brothers are coming back for Stranger Things 4, in a press release and YouTube video.
 In an interview with Entertainment Weekly, Ross Duffer (one half of The Duffer Brothers, the Stranger Things show-runners who write, direct and produce the show) confirmed that the new season is in the works:

 "We’re pretty excited about where it’s potentially going to go.
 Again, like we said, it’s going to feel very different than this season.
 But I think that’s the right thing to do and I think it’ll be exciting."